 DO NOT use any detergents with microchannel condenser coils.
 Use pressurized water or air ONLY, with pressure no greater than 600psi.
+Failure to do so could result in coil damage.

-For additional information regarding the proper microchannel coil cleaning procedure, refer to service bulletin RT-SVB83-EN.
+For additional information regarding the proper microchannel coil cleaning procedure, refer to RT-SVB83\-EN.

 Due to the soft material and thin walls of the MCHE coils, the traditional field maintenance method recommended for Round Tube Plate Fin (RTPF) coils does not apply to microchannel coils.
 Moreover, chemical cleaners are a risk factor to MCHE due to the material of the coil.
 The manufacturer does not recommend the use of chemical cleaners to clean microchannel coils.
 Using chemical cleaners could lead to warranty claims being further evaluated for validity and failure analysis.

-The recommended cleaning method for microchannel condenser coils is pressurized water or air with a non-pinpoint nozzle and an ECU of at least 180 with pressure no greater than 600 psi.
+The recommended cleaning method for microchannel condenser coils is pressurized water or air with a nonpinpoint nozzle and an ECU of at least 180 with pressure no greater than 600 psi.
 To minimize the risk of coil damage, approach the cleaning of the coil with the pressure washer aimed perpendicular to the face of the coil.

-Note: For more details on Microchannel coil cleaning, please refer to bulletin RT-SVB83-EN.
+Note: For more details on Microchannel coil cleaning, please refer to bulletin RT-SVB83\-EN.